nikitavoloboev/data/programming-languages/haskell/haskell.md

 - [Examples of Incorrect Abstractions in Other Languages (2020)](https://www.reddit.com/r/haskell/comments/glz389/examples_of_incorrect_abstractions_in_other/) ([Lobsters](https://lobste.rs/s/ky2fu3/examples_incorrect_abstractions_non))
 - [Haskell Platform](https://github.com/haskell/haskell-platform) - Combination of the GHC compiler and core libraries, plus additional tools and libraries covering a range of common programming tasks.
 - [Stan](https://github.com/kowainik/stan) - Haskell static analyser.
+- [Software Design and Architecture in Haskell](https://github.com/graninas/software-design-in-haskell) - Structured set of materials.
+How to build real-world applications in Haskell.